 Even small distances matter.
 The Catskills and Taconics are separated by only a few miles but the Taconic soil, flora and micro-fauna are wildly different from what I see in the Catskills.

-Switching into a clean pair of socks and sneakers after a long hard hike is one of the great post-hike treats.
-Your feet will thank you.
+Switching into a clean pair of socks and sneakers after a long hard hike is one of the 10 best post-hike hacks.
+(Your feet will thank you.
 Your nose will bless you.
-Your significant other will finally marry you.
+Your significant other will commit to you.)
+Here’s another one…

 Cleaning off your gear is just a great mindful thing to do while you cool down and enjoy your post-hike treats.